Hubert Ripka

-Hubert Ripka (26 July 1895, Kobeřice u Brna – 7 January 1958, London) was a Czechoslovak politician, journalist, historian, and author.
+Hubert Ripka (26 July 1895 – 7 January 1958) was a Czech politician, journalist, historian and author.

 Life

+Ripka was born on 26 July 1895, Kobeřice u Brna, Moravia.
 The son of a forester, Ripka was the diplomatic correspondent of the Czech newspaper Lidové noviny in the mid-1930s and an adviser to Czechoslovak president Edvard Beneš.
 An opponent of the Munich Agreement, Ripka moved to France after its signing and wrote Munich: Before and After, an indictment of the events.
-When France surrendered to German forces in 1940, Ripka moved to England and became Secretary of State in the Ministry of Foreign Affairs in the Czechoslovakian government-in-exile.
+When France surrendered to German forces in 1940, Ripka moved to England and became Secretary of State in the Ministry of Foreign Affairs in the Czechoslovak government-in-exile.
 After Germany's defeat in 1945, Ripka returned to Czechoslovakia and took office in the postwar government as Minister for Foreign Trade.
 He was also a member of the Constituent National Assembly of Czechoslovakia from 1946 to 1948.
 With the Communist seizure of power in February 1948 Ripka left Czechoslovakia once more, remaining in exile until his death ten years later.
+He died in London on 7 January 1958.